-This study suggests that understanding value-in-use from the perspective of different actors is crucial to organizing a well-functioning service system.
-This project serves to demonstrate the potential benefits of creating balanced centricity and indicates the sacrifices and investment required to achieve this.
-An important managerial implication is the wide ranging benefits that have been achieved by giving customers extensive access to the firm.
-In our study the adopters were empowered to take ownership of their projects at stations and supported in their efforts by the rail operator when lobbying for funding from other agencies.
-This underscores the importance of the dialogue and access factors when engaging in service-system level and other co-created relationships.
-The access given to adopters along with extensive dialogue has enabled these relationships to flourish.
-It is through this central relationship between First ScotRail and the various adoption projects that other actors are added to the service-system, sometimes deliberately but other times in a more organic way.
-The more peripheral actors contribute resources and gain direct or indirect benefits from participation.
+Our study suggests that understanding value-in-use from the perspective of different network actors is crucial to organizing a well-functioning service system.
+This project serves to demonstrate the potential benefits of balanced centricity and indicates the sacrifices and investment required to achieve this.
+Far from a utopian idyll or even a professorial whim we assert that balanced centricity is achievable and, in fact, critical for the service system to exist at all: the network of actors providing service for service emerged in the Adopt a Station case in consequence of diverse actors perceiving value to be achieved via participation.
+An important managerial implication is that these benefits have only been achieved by giving customers extensive access to the firm.
+In our study adopters were empowered to take ownership of their projects at stations and supported in their efforts by the rail operator when lobbying for funding from other agencies.
+This underscores the importance of the dialogue and access factors when engaging in network level and other co-created relationships.